vanilophp/netopia/docs/workflow.md

     ): PaymentRequest
 ```

-1. The first parameter is the payment.
+1. The first parameter is the `$payment`.
 Every attempt to settle a payable is a new `Payment` record.
-2. The second one is the shipping address in case it differs from billing address.
+2. The second one is the `$shippingAddress` in case it differs from billing address.
 Netopia doesn't support this option, leave it always `NULL`.
-3. The third parameters is an array with possible options.
+3. The third parameters is an array with possible `$options`.

-You can pass the following values in the `$option` array:
+You can pass the following values in the `$options` array:

 | Array Key     | Example                                | Description                                                                                                                                      |
 |:--------------|:---------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------|